portworx/katacoda-scenarios/px-cassandra/intro.md

 ### High Level Overview

-First we will deploy Cassandra with replication factor of 3 and with io_profile=db.
-To learn more about io_profile settings please visit our [docs page](https://docs.portworx.com/maintain/performance/tuning.html#volume-granular-performance-tuning).
+First we will deploy Cassandra in a stateful set with only a single node (replicas=1) to show the basics of node failover.
+We will create some data, force Cassandra to flush the data to disk, and then failover the Cassandra pod and show how it comes back up with it's data intact.

-Then we're going run a benchmark to create 5,000,000 rows in the database.
-Before simulating a server failure by deleting the pod running Cassandra.
+Then, we're going to show how we can scale the cluster to 3 nodes and dynamically create volumes for each.

-Finally, when the pod come back up Portworx works with the Kubernetes scheduler to make sure it gets scheduled where the data is available.
+Finally, we're going to show how we can take a consistent snapshot of the three node Cassandra cluster and restore the cluster after a database table drop operation, recovering the data.

 ### Other things you should know